 What to Expect if Someone Overdoses on Narcotics

-Although some narcotics, such as prescription pain pills, are legally prescribed to people in safe dosages, other narcotics that are obtained illegally, such as heroin, are manmade drugs that are combined with other chemicals that could cause harm to a person’s body.
-If a person takes prescription painkillers illegally or abuses their current dosage, they could cause permanent damage to their organs.
+Although some narcotics, such as prescription pain medications, are legally prescribed in safe dosages, others that are obtained illegally, such as heroin, are often combined with other chemicals that could cause more harm than the narcotic.
+If a person takes prescription painkillers illegally or abuses their current dosage, they could cause permanent damage to many of their organs.

 Narcotics are extremely potent drugs that depress a person’s respiratory system as well as their nervous system.
-If a person takes too much of the drug they can experience respiratory failure, slip into a coma, or have cardiac arrest, which could lead to their demise.
-It is possible for a person to overdose on narcotics and not even realize it, due to the analgesic properties of the drug.
+If a person takes too much of the drug, they can experience respiratory failure, slip into a coma, or have cardiac arrest, which could lead to their death.
+It is possible for a person to overdose on narcotics and not even realize it, because of the analgesic properties of narcotics.

 Help Is Available - Call Today